Don McCune: Personal

-Don's son, Eugene McCune, has won three titles on the PBA Tour, making them the third father-and-son combination to each win national PBA Tour titles, after Dick & Pete Weber and Don & Jimmy Johnson.
-This group has since been joined by Guppy & Kyle Troup.
-In addition, Eugene's son Kevin (Don's grandson) has won a PBA Regional Tour title.
+Don's son, Eugene McCune, has won three titles on the PBA Tour, making them the third father-and-son combination to each win national PBA Tour titles, after Dick and Pete Weber and Don and Jimmy Johnson.
+This group has since been joined by Guppy and Kyle Troup.
+In addition, Eugene McCune's son Kevin (Don's grandson) won the 2023 PBA Players Championship.
+This made Eugene and Kevin the fifth father-and-son combination to each win national PBA Tour titles, while making Don McCune the patriarch of the first three-generation family of national PBA Tour titleholders.